TotalAV vs. Kaspersky 2025: A Head-to-Head Comparison

 TotalAV also includes antivirus scans, real-time protection, and protection against phishing and ransomware.
 Unfortunately, it doesn’t include a firewall with any operating system.

-TotalAV does include features like a VPN and a password manager.
+TotalAV includes features such as a VPN and a password manager.
 Total Adblock is standard with all paid plans as well.
 If you pay for the Total Security subscription, you’ll also have the ad blocker to cut down on those marketing pop-ups.

 Winner: TotalAV wins.
 Although the features are similar, some options with Kaspersky are only offered if you pay for higher-priced plans.